 ADL-managed facilities are open to Binghamton University students and faculty, as well as members of other academic institutions and external organizations.
 Users may access our facilities after going through a registration process and completing prerequisite trainings.
 Information becoming a new user can be found on either the Binghamton Users or External Users page, depending on your affiliation.

-The information on this page explains how to become an authorized ADL user so that you may operate lab instruments.
 If you prefer, the ADL staff can operate instruments and perform laboratory investigations on your behalf.
-Many industrial clients engage the services of the ADL’s professional staff as a cost-effective option for their companies.
-For information on services that ADL offers, please visit the Services page.
+Many industrial clients engage the services of the ADL’s professional staff as a more cost-effective option than deploying their own staff or outfitting their own dedicated laboratories.
+For information on services that the ADL offers, please visit our Services page.

-- How to sign up as a new user on the FOM server
+- How to sign up as a new user on our FOM server

 - How to make a request for instrument training

 If you are ready to become an ADL user, email Jenny Sammakia to schedule an ADL orientation session.